CrovaS/face_mask_eliminator/ReadMe.md

 <a href="https://drive.google.com/drive/folders/1jDDjRJPHR1MS20fujUF6hW_2Z3upQQhz?usp=sharing">https://drive.google.com/drive/folders/1jDDjRJPHR1MS20fujUF6hW_2Z3upQQhz?usp=sharing</a>

 * Use your front-looking faces 20~25 figure, or You can use dataset folder
+1. conda activate tensorflow

-1. python preprocess.py --path folder_your_face
+2. python preprocess.py --path folder_your_face

-2. python train.py
+3. python train.py

-3. python test.py : In here, your image with the face mask should be 256*256 size
+4. python test.py : In here, your image with the face mask should be 256*256 size